 A particular highlight for Alfie was the Archaeology Field School, where he got to take part in the excavation at Dunyvaig Castle on the island of Islay in Scotland.

-“Theory and practise are very balanced.
+“Theory and practice are very balanced.
 The Department run excavations every summer, so I was able to get lot of hands-on experience, which put all the theory from lectures into context.